Cost Functions in Economic Complexity: Results

 As previously noted, computing ECI values is equivalent to extracting the eigenvectors of the matrix $\mathbf{K}^{-1} \mathbf{A}$, as defined by the map in \Eq{\ref{eq:eci_transition}}.
 Since $\mathbf{K}^{-1} \mathbf{A}$ is row-normalized, it acts as a transition matrix.
 By the Perron–Frobenius theorem, this map converges as $n \to \infty$ to the principal eigenvector of the transition matrix.
 This eigenvector corresponds to the eigenvalue $\lambda_1 = 1$ and is the constant vector $\vec{V} = (1, \dots, 1)$.
 This result also follows directly from the cost function in \Eq{\ref{eq:eci_cost_general_L}}, which attains its global minimum when all $V_i$ are equal.
 At this point, the cost is $U(\vec{V}) = 0$.
 Moreover, since the cost function in Eq.~(\ref{eq:eci_cost_general_L}) is a quadratic form defined by the Laplacian network matrix, it is convex over the entire domain.
 Therefore, the map \Eq{\ref{eq:eci_transition}} has a unique fixed point, and the Perron–Frobenius theorem ensures convergence.

 Since this fixed point (the constant vector) does not provide a meaningful solution of the problem of ranking countries or products, the original formulation of ECI~\cite{hidalgo2009building} prescribes stopping the iteration after a fixed number of steps.
 As discussed in several works~\cite{sciarra2020reconciling, servedio2024economic, hidalgo2021economic}, the intermediate steps of the iteration retain information about the subdominant eigenvectors, particularly the second one.
 As a result, ECI can be obtained in two equivalent ways: (i) by iterating the map \Eq{\ref{eq:eci_transition}} for a fixed number of steps, or (ii) by directly computing the second eigenvector of the transition matrix $\mathbf{K}^{-1} \mathbf{A}$.
 This eigenvector maximizes the partitioning of the network, in line with the interpretation of ECI as a spectral algorithm for community detection~\cite{sciarra2020reconciling}.
+This observation clarifies the geometric nature of the algorithm: ECI minimizes the cut of the network, tending to group countries with similar export baskets together.
+This clustering behavior explains why ECI is mathematically distinct from, and orthogonal to, measures intended to capture diversification capabilities~\cite{sciarra2020reconciling}.